Heading back to work after a baby is a big change – exciting but also a turbulent time. Here are seven ways to plan a successful return to work:

 Make time at weekends to recharge in the way that suits you best – be that sleep, seeing friends, exercising, or just staring out of the window.

-Be ruthless about saying no to things or people that tire you – you can always say that you are temporarily clearing the diary while you get used to being back at work.
+Be ruthless about saying no to things or people that tire you – it’s totally understandable that you are temporarily clearing the diary while you get used to being back at work.

-Only do things that help you and ditch the rest – ‘self-care‘ can become just another set of tasks on the to-do list.
+Only do things that help you and not what you think you ‘should’ do – even ‘self-care‘ can become just another set of tasks on the to-do list.

 5) Before you go back, book a week of annual leave at around 2 months in